 Clinical and research experience

 Dr. Doidge served as Head of the Psychotherapy Centre and the Assessment Clinic at the Clarke Institute of Psychiatry, and also taught in the departments of Philosophy, Political Science, Law and Psychiatry at the University of Toronto.
 Along with his work on neuroplasticity and the brain he has published on trauma, problems in love, psychiatric diagnoses and the efficacy of intensive psychotherapies, and is the author of chapters on research based standards and guidelines for the practice of intensive psychotherapy that have been used in Canada.
+He was on the Editorial Board of the Journal of the American Psychoanalytic Association, and a peer reviewer for The Harvard Review of Psychiatry,

 Clinical, scientific and book awards